Skip to content

 Answer: Nebraska.

-Why it works in the car: The name carries the joke.
-The answer still catches people because they guess Texas, Nevada, or California.
+The trap here: The name does the joke for you.
+The answer still catches people, because the guesses run Texas, Nevada, or California.

 37. Which roadside attraction is famous for 5-cent coffee, free ice water, and hundreds of highway signs?
 (Easy)